yannmc/A-Star-Maze-Solver-Python/README.md

 When in doubt, the program will choose a case using UP, LEFT, RIGHT and DOWN priority.

+A folder within this project contains an example of a maze and its shortest path.

 # Goal behind the app :

 This project was a class assignment during my last semester in computer science.
 At first I did the whole thing in Javascript, as I usually do, but I then ran into issues.
 After the algorithms were coded I was unable to output the answer in a specific directory without running a server on the machine itself.